The Backpacker’s Complete Guide to Shkoder, Albania

 From Montenegro

-If you are coming from Montenegro, Shkoder is likely your first stop.
+If you are coming from Montenegro, Shkoder is likely your first stop in Albania.
 It’s one of the first entry points into the country if you are coming from the north.
 A lot of people rent cars while road tripping through the Balkans, but buses and taxis are a good option, as well.
 We took a taxi from Shkoder to get to Budva in Montenegro, so I’m sure one can easily make the journey the other way as well.

 Which Hostel To Stay At In Shkoder